6 Ways to Build Brand Loyalty

 2. Recognize Your Customers' Needs and What Makes Them Tick

 Many businesses fail because of churn.
-Therefore, it follows that the fastest-growing companies have the lowest churn.
+Therefore, it follows that the fastest-growing companies tend to have the lowest churn rates.
 A constant flow of customers or donors out of your back door will kill your business or nonprofit!
 One way to cut down on churn is to use your customer behavior data to foreshadow what your consumers are likely to want and then offer it.
-This strategy is another way to generate word-of-mouth marketing that will improve the perception of your brand.
+This strategy is another effective way to generate word-of-mouth marketing, which can improve your brand's perception.

 3. Brand Marketing: Make Sure Your Brand Stays Consistent